janvda/my-cloud-at-the-edge/docs/topics/openwrt_router/README.md

 ??? note "Some devices (e.g. iphones) change MAC address each time they connect."

     So this approach of static leases only works if the MAC address doesn't change.
-    For iphone it is possible to configure that it has to use a fixed MAC address for a specific wifi network (disable setting `Private Wi-Fi Address`)
+    Iphones when connecting to wifi network are each time using a different MAC address.
+This makes that DHCP can not use the MAC address to assign a specific IP address.
+    To overcome this issue you must disable this feature for your home wifi.
+    This can be disabled on your iphone through following steps:

+    1. Goto Settings > Wi-Fi
+    2. click on (i) - information of `<your home wifi network>`
+    3. disable the check box `Private Wi-Fi Address`
+    4. ... and do the same steps for `<your home 5G wifi network>` if it exists

 ### Configure Local domain `.lan`